martin-stepanek-swi/SystemValueTupleIssue/README.md

 NOTE: Because the signature is same and only internal implementation differs, FusionLog will not show any issue.

 ## Possible workarounds right now
-1. Replacing System.ValueTuple.dll netstandard1.0 with System.ValueTuple.dll net47
+1. Replacing System.ValueTuple.dll netstandard1.0 with System.ValueTuple.dll net47 in GAC
-2. Delete of binding redirect from *ValueTupleIssueDemo.exe.config* also is enough (after autogeneration)
+2. Deletion of binding redirect from *ValueTupleIssueDemo.exe.config* also is enough (after autogeneration)
 3. Replace value.tuple with tuple